Codeprogrammers/codecraft-init-script/README.md

-OurCraft-init-script-Fork is a fork of [Codeprogrammers.net](http://codeprogrammers.net) - Codecraft Init Script
+OurCraft-init-script-Fork
 =========================================================================
+OurCraft-init-script-Fork is a fork of [Codeprogrammers.net](http://codeprogrammers.net) - Codecraft Init Script.
 It is the code changes used for OurCraft minecraft server.
 I recommend you use the [orginal script](https://github.com/Codeprogrammers/codecraft-init-script).

 *These scripts are free to use and modify under the GPLv2 license.*